ahamdesigner/perfume/README.md

-## Digital image perfumes
+## Digital Image perfumes
 Best in the class digital perfume.
 Highest standard perfume
 ### Slogan
-Perfume thats best.
+Once you like thats it.
 ## Vision
-To improve standard of life.
+To improve standard of impression.
 ## Mission
 1. Provide best flavours
 1. Upgrade quality.